alathon/torch-rnn-server/README.md

 ```

 The Python script will spawn a subprocess to run `/opt/torch/train.lua` with sensible arguments,
 but you can also override them by specifying command-line arguments.
+See
-See `docker-scripts/torch/train.py` for more details
+`docker-scripts/torch/train.py` for more details.

+Note that building the image may take a long time, if you haven't built the base image (`Dockerfile.base`) yet.
+This is normal, but you will likely only need to build the base image once.

 ### Serving

-The Dockerfile `Dockerfile.server` provides a Lua webserver on top of the Torch container, and by
-default will expose port 8080.
-To serve a trained model `data/checkpoints/my-model.t7`, run `MODEL_NAME="my-model.t7" make serve`.
+To serve a trained model `data/checkpoints/my-model.t7`, run `MODEL_NAME="my-model.t7" make serve`,
+which starts the `Dockerfile.server` container and runs `server.lua` with proper arguments.

 ### Why?
 And should I use this over the original `torch-rnn-server`?

 This fork exists primarily to make it (much) easier to get up and running, without a _lot_ of
 system-specific dependencies all over the place.
 Even then, it relies on a specific NVIDIA-provided
 CUDA 9.1 image.
 If you think reproducible environments are a good thing, and you want to run CUDA-backed
 model training in containers, then this fork might be of interest to you.
+In theory if your machine
+is running the CUDA 9.1 driver, you should be able to just pull this repository down, build the images
+and get to it.

 If you do not intend to run the Docker containers, and you are not using CUDA, then there is no
 reason at all to use this fork.
 If you would like to use Docker, but not CUDA, I've added a small